The Battle of Fulford ... at York Racecourse

 C J: “Finally, if one respects the tradition that has named this the battle of Fulford, this name cannot sensibly be attached to a battle on the Middlethorpe Ings.”

 MB: Middlethorpe was probably known as Torp when Symeon and Gaimar named the battle, but it had no inhabitants according to Domesday.
 We think the battle took its name from the ford, or from a settlement adjacent to the ford, because it was the closest named place that Symeon and Gaimar knew.
+As we explain above, there are two ‘Fulfords’ in Domesday, and we think that they were either side of the ford.
 If so, the battlefield could have been on either side of the Ouse.

 Conclusion